This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Note: When you configure the promotion with promo codes, the rule engine stops further processing the condition once the promo code is matched to the condition.

-• If stop condition matches – Enables you to define the stop condition.
+• If stop condition matches – Enables, you to define the stop condition.
 The promotion engine stops executing when the stop condition matches.
-You can specify the business rule that can stop the processing promotions.
+You can specify the business rule that can stop the processing of promotions.
 See Configuring Conditions for more information.

 5. Click the Save button.